by Randall CraigFiled in: Blog, Growth, Make It Happen Tipsheet, Social MediaTagged as: Digital Strategy, Engagement, Training

 There is one group that is often taken for granted: external partners.
 This can be members, volunteers, suppliers, media, or any other stakeholder outside of the organization.
 Strangely, these groups are all assumed to be expertly capable with digital, completely up-to-date with your messages, and perfectly aware of their key role in helping move common goals forward.

 Nothing could be further from the truth.
 Many are too busy with their own problems to be concerned with yours.
-And if they do have some degree of Social Media knowledge, it is likely focused on achieving their goals – not yours.
+And if they do have some degree of digital and Social Media knowledge, it is likely focused on achieving their goals – not yours.

 Building downstream capacity means helping external partners/stakeholders be more effective using digital tools to achieve their objectives.
 When you do so, they will be equipped – and more open – to using these tools, including Social Media, to help you achieve yours.
 And unlike campaigns, the return on this investment is cumulative: as they become more digitally fluent, and become more comfortable with your organization, they will become ever-stronger advocates and ambassadors.